×

 Result

-The company is now able to standardize how they create and manage data all in a single location and using Labelbox's automation suite, they’ve seen a reduction in labeling times by 50%, worth millions of dollars in cost savings per year.
+Blue River standardized how it creates and manages signal in one place, and with Labelbox's automation cut labeling times by 50% — worth millions of dollars in cost savings per year.